-We often see insiders buying up shares in companies that perform well over the long term.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+It is not uncommon to see companies perform well in the years after insiders buy shares.
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So shareholders might well want to know whether insiders have been buying or selling shares in Oil-Dri Corporation of America (NYSE:ODC).

 What Is Insider Buying?

-Insider selling has just outweighed insider buying in the last three months.
-But the difference isn’t enough to have us worried.
-But insiders have shown more of an appetite for the stock, over the last year.
-Insiders own shares in Oil-Dri of America and we see no evidence to suggest they are worried about the future.
-Along with insider transactions, I recommend checking if Oil-Dri of America is growing revenue.
+Insider purchases may have been minimal, in the last three months, but there was no selling at all.
+The net investment is not enough to encourage us much.
+However, our analysis of transactions over the last year is heartening.
+Overall we don't see anything to make us think Oil-Dri Corporation of America insiders are doubting the company, and they do own shares.
+Along with insider transactions, I recommend checking if Oil-Dri Corporation of America is growing revenue.
 This free chart of historic revenue and earnings should make that easy.